ZhenHuangLab/Note/_TASKs/T7_homepage-card-scroll-flip.md

 ---

-### Phase P2 — Transform Composition Blend Factor
+### Phase P2 — Transform Composition Blend Factor ⚠️ **MERGED INTO P1**

 #### 3.1 Plan

+**Status:** This phase has been MERGED into P1 based on Gemini's architectural review.
+Implementing scroll without blend factor creates a broken intermediate state that would fail testing.
+The blend factor must be implemented together with scroll integration.

+**See P1 for full implementation.**

-**Intent:** Prevent coordinate space issues when hover rotation and scroll rotation compose at 90° by adding a blend factor that fades hover influence as scroll rotation increases.
+**Original Intent (now in P1):** Prevent coordinate space issues when hover rotation and scroll rotation compose at 90° by adding a blend factor that fades hover influence as scroll rotation increases.

 **Problem:** At 90° scroll rotation (card edge-on), the card's coordinate system is tilted.
 Hover left/right (intended as X-axis rotation in viewport space) becomes front/back rotation (Z-axis in card's tilted space), causing incorrect hover behavior.

-**Solution:** Add cosine blend factor that smoothly fades hover influence from 100% at 0° to 0% at 90°.
+**Solution (now in P1):** Add `Math.max(0, cos())` blend factor that smoothly fades hover influence from 100% at 0° to 0% at 90°, staying at 0% for 90-180° (back face).
+Using `max(0, ...)` clamps to [0, 1] range, preventing negative blend at 135-180° which would invert hover direction.
+Design decision: back face has no hover since it displays static content.

 **Edits:**
 1. **File:** `src/components/Cards/Card.tsx`